 Use this as a checklist before you leave the family home:

 ENSURE THAT YOU:

 - Have access to money, whether it be cash, your own funds, funds from a joint account (ensuring you receive legal advice before removing any funds), borrowed funds or a credit card.
-You need to be prepared financially for the separation period so that you can support you and your children.
+You need to be prepared financially for the separation period so that you can support yourself and your children.

 - Change the passwords for your smartphone, iCloud account, work, and home email accounts and social media accounts.

 - Change the passwords and pin codes to your personal bank accounts and credit cards.

 - Take possession of any personal items and any items that have sentimental value or meaning to you such as jewellery, family heirlooms, photo albums or collector items.
 Place these items in a safe location away from the family home.